PostHog/posthog.com/contents/docs/configuring-posthog/email.md

 1. On sender authentication, select the option to authenticate a domain, you can also go directly to [https://app.sendgrid.com/settings/sender_auth/domain/create](https://app.sendgrid.com/settings/sender_auth/domain/create).

 1. Fill out the required details for the domain you wish to configure.
 We recommend using the default configuration.
+If you do not use the advanced settings option please be sure to properly configure [DKIM][dkim] and [SPF][spf] records to ensure deliverability.

 1. You will receive now a list of DNS records that need to be added to your domain.
 After adding them, be sure to verify them on Sendgrid.
 You are now ready to start sending emails.